 Check the Price Tag

-- Estate Sales and Auctions – If you’re looking for high quality furniture, this is the place to go.
+If you’re looking for high-quality furniture, this is the place to go.
 Auctions are more likely to carry real antiques, but there are still deals to be had.
 The prices at these sales may be higher, but there’s no harm in looking.
 Everything usually needs to be liquidated.
-Which means if you’re the only person interested, you’ll be getting a great price.
+This means if you’re the only person interested, you’ll be getting a great price.

-- Thrift Stores – These are usually my go-to places to find furniture.
+These are usually my go-to places to find furniture.
 The price is set, it’s usually pretty low and you can buy it right there.
 The only drawback is that thrift stores also carry a lot of junk.
-You have to go frequently to find the best deals.
-Check out my tips for thrifting here.
+You have to go frequently to find the best deals when shopping at thrift stores.

-- Garage Sales – If you’re looking for the best price, garage sales are where it’s at!
+If you’re looking for the best price, garage sales are going to be your best bet.
 People are trying to basically give their stuff away at garage sales.
-Take advantage of the awesome deals you won’t find anywhere else.
-Check out my tips for bargain hunting at garage sales here.
+Take advantage of the awesome deals you won’t find anywhere else and check out my great tips for shopping local garage sales.

-- Facebook Buy/Sell/Trade Groups – These are very similar to Facebook Marketplace in that it’s hit and miss.
+These are very similar to Facebook Marketplace in that it’s hit and miss.
 Many people think they have “antiques” and overprice their old junk.
 Sometimes, however, you can find amazing deals.
-Once again, you’ll need to be ready to stop at a moments notice and go pick up the furniture immediately.
+Once again, you’ll need to be ready to stop at a moment’s notice and go pick up the furniture immediately.